-In today’s scenarios, common sense suggests that everyone’s level of commitment should be at maximum levels (thus increasing the time and resources devoted to their work) or should focus on skills growth.
+Innovation and disruption act without permission.
+Professions are lost, transformed, become liquid, digitized, smart, remote, and who knows what else.
+In today’s scenarios, common sense suggests that everyone’s level of commitment should be at maximum levels (thus increasing the time and resources devoted to their work) or should focus on growing their skills.
 Thus, the most enlightened people take training and all kinds of other courses.
-They face enormous pressure to become more technological, digital, social, always-on, etc. While definitely necessary, this can be totally useless unless the starting point is the concept of value: problems solved, desires satisfied – concrete activities that genuninely help customers or colleagues.
+They face enormous pressure to become more technological, digital, social, always-on, etc. While definitely necessary, this can be totally useless unless the starting point is the concept of value: problems solved, desires satisfied, jobs that get done.

-Professional Innovation in companies
+Professional Innovation applications

-In this regard, we are pleased to announce that this is the exact topic of Tim Clark’s next book: Business Model for Teams.
-The Italian edition includes our Enel and Cattolica Assicurazioni case studies.
+Professional Innovation is key when it comes to align innovation with people development.
+In this regard, we are pleased to announce that this is the exact topic of the other Tim Clark’s book: Business Model for Teams that includes two case studies from us.